mmistakes/made-mistakes-jekyll/style-guide/index.md

 ads: false
 ---

-A handy collection of all the colors, typography, and components used on Made Mistakes.
+A handy collection of all the colors, typography, UI patterns, and components used on Made Mistakes.

 {% assign entries = site.colors %}
 {% assign componentsByType = site.components | group_by:"type" %}